cubiclabs/breakdance-js/README.md

 });
 ````

-This method takes a single argument which is an object that defined the breakpoints like so:
+This method takes a single argument which is an object that defines the breakpoints:
 ```JavaScript
 {
 	"breakpointName1": [minWidth, maxWidth],